jorgebucaran/hyperapp/README.md

 #### effects

 Effects are often asynchronous and cause side effects, like writing to a database, or sending requests to servers.
-When they are done, they often call a reducer.
+When they are done, they often dispatch an action.

-Effects have a signature `(model, msg, error)`, where `model` is the current model, `msg` is a function you use to call reducers / cause effects (see [view](#view)), and `error` is a function you may call with an error if something goes wrong.
+Effects have a signature `(model, msg, error)`, where `model` is the current model, `msg` is an object you use to call reducers / cause effects (see [view](#view)), and `error` is a function you may call with an error if something goes wrong.

-#### subscriptions
+#### subs

 Subscriptions are functions that run only once when the [DOM is ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
 Use a subscription to register global events, like mouse or keyboard listeners.